rickwassing/cicada-develop/docs/overview-interface.rst

     - The 'Data Analysis' tab shows all events and epoched metrics in the current dataset.
     - The 'Average Stats' tab shows the statistics averaged across the entire recording.
     - The 'Daily Stats' tab shows the statistics for each day in the recording.
-    - Additional tabs are shown, when applicable, to show statistics for sleep or custom events.
+    - More tabs are shown, if applicable, to show statistics for sleep or custom events.
 4. **Data Analyis Tab and Panels.** Shows all events and epoched metrics for each of the available data types (e.g. acceleration, light and temperature), in one panel for each single or double day segment in the recording (see :ref:`below <overview-interface-data-analysis-tab>`).
-5. **Settings Panel.** Allows the user to change the analysis window, change how the data metrics are displayed, and delete entire groups of annotation types and events with the same label (see :ref:`below <overview-interface-settings-panel>`).
+5. **Settings Panel.** To change the analysis window, change how the epoched metrics are displayed, and delete groups of annotation types or events with the same label (see :ref:`below <overview-interface-settings-panel>`).

 .. _overview-interface-information-panel: